FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 If you intend to hire employees, you’ll want to structure your business as a corporation for tax purposes.

-The FMCSA requires general freight carriers to have $750,000 in liability coverage, but most shippers and freight brokers require $1 million in coverage.
-Many owner operators also purchase other kinds of insurance, including:
+The FMCSA requires general freight carriers to have $750,000 in liability coverage, but most shippers and freight brokers require $1 million insurance policies.
+Many for-hire owner operators seek out supplementary coverage, including:

 • Cargo insurance